MOscity/sensor-data-sync/README.md

 ### a.)
 Add your model to the functions Check_Pre_Scripts and Check_Post_Scripts
 Open scripts.py and add your model name to the list of Check_Pre_Scripts and Check_Post_Scripts.
-'myNewModel' has to match exactly the name defined in the model_settings.ini.
+'myNewModel' has to match exactly the 'model' name defined in /models_settings/myModel_settings.ini.

 for example:
-in Check_Pre_Scripts, add the lines:
+in Check_Pre_Scripts add the lines (in between the other elif-statements):
 > elif model_name == 'myNewModel':
 > return myNewModel_Pre_Script(SENSOR_Object)

-in Check_Post_Scripts, add the lines:
+in Check_Post_Scripts add the lines (in between the other elif-statements):
 > elif model_name == 'myNewModel':
 > return myNewModel_Post_Script(SENSOR_Object)